 Our instructors are working, accomplished professionals.
 Leading the way is our school president, Emmy and Golden Globe winner Andrew Barnsley.
-You will have opportunities to participate in film festivals and the Inner Circle Club, attend special screenings and be provided with collaboration opportunities with students from our acting, film and video game animation programs.
+You will have opportunities to participate in film festivals , attend special screenings and be provided with collaboration opportunities with students from our acting, film and video game animation programs.
 Our screenwriting program is a fantastic way to forge valuable relationships, ones that can shape your future career.

 Are there any prerequisites for enrolling in the screenwriting diploma program?

 As part of our simplified application process, you will need to include two or more writing pieces from the following list:

 Short Story (no more than 2 pages)